jantari/LSUClient-docs/content/docs/topics/examples.md

 ---
-title: Basic Examples
+title: Getting Started
 weight: 10
 bookToc: false
 ---

-# Basic Examples
+# Getting Started

+LSUClient has two main cmdlets: `Get-LSUpdate` and `Install-LSUpdate` - they basically do what their name implies!

-These are some examples to try out.
+These are some examples to get started with.
-For all available parameters and guidance on how to use them run `Get-Help -Detailed` on the functions in this module.
+To see all available parameters of each cmdlet and guidance on how to use them either see the online **Cmdlet Reference** in the navigation bar on the left or install the module and use `Get-Help -Detailed` or tab-completion to explore the cmdlets.

-### Get available updates
+### Get available updates for the system
 ```powershell
 Get-LSUpdate
 ```